-Happy Thanksgiving to all our American friends and clients across the pond!
+Happy Thanksgiving to all our American friends!

 But what makes people so frantic on this specific day?

 Black Friday has now become the biggest shopping day of the year in the UK with the Salmon network predicting we will spend £5 billion during the Black Friday 5-day-week.
-The day is traditionally American and falls the day after Thanksgiving – ironic how on one day Americans will be enjoying turkey and giving thanks for all the blessings in their lives, and the next they will be arguing over a blender in Target.
+This day is traditionally American and falls the day after Thanksgiving – ironic how on one day Americans will be enjoying turkey and giving thanks for all the blessings in their lives, and the next they will be arguing over a blender in Target.

 The UK soon adopted this tradition with Asda and Amazon among the first to jump on the bandwagon.
 The day has now spread to countries including India, France, Romania, Mexico and Canada.

 After the mad rush in 2014 turned violent in some stores (who remembers the riots in Tesco?) there was a rise of people looking for deals online – which is certainly the safer option!
 Cyber Monday which follows after Black Friday gives customers the opportunity to shop online and still get bargains.